NVIDIA/NeMo-Guardrails/docs/getting_started/5_output_rails/README.md

 ## Using the Output Checking Rail

-Let's load the configuration and see it in action.
-We will try something simple, i.e. to trick the LLM to respond with the phrase "you are an idiot".
+Load the configuration and see it in action.
+Try trick the LLM to respond with the phrase "you are an idiot".

 ```python
 from nemoguardrails import RailsConfig, LLMRails